 Once you set up your referral program, tracking will enable you to see whether your referral program is working or not.
 Google Analytics has a special referral section to track where the leads are coming from.
 Did I also mention that Google Analytics is completely free?
 Yes, as a small business, we love free stuff too.

 There are many online software that help you to streamline the referral program process and track progress, which can get complicated when more customers are trickling in.
-But these software can not cheap in most cases.
+But these software are not cheap in most cases.

 We plan to launch a referral program sometime later this year.
 Instead of using an online software, we plan to experiment a cheaper DIY method which we will discuss more in a future blog post.